mroughan/DiversityAndDissimilarity.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://mroughan.github.io/DiversityAndDissimilarity.jl/dev)

-`DiversityAndDissimilarity` provides ecology-style diversity indices for species abundance data, linguistic-demography category counts, observation vectors, and pairwise assemblage comparisons for dissimilarity or divergence.
+`DiversityAndDissimilarity` provides ecology-style diversity indices for species abundance data, linguistic and demography category counts, observation vectors, and pairwise assemblage comparisons for dissimilarity or divergence.

-The package is small and dependency-free.
+The package is small and has very limited dependencies.
 It is designed around dispatchable index types such as `Richness()`, `Shannon()`, `Renyi()`, `Tsallis()`, `Simpson()`, `Jaccard()`, `BrayCurtis()`, `Hellinger()`, and `JensenShannon()`, plus convenience functions for common workflows.